blackma9ick/udisks-sdbus-cpp/README.md

 Otherwise you can go to the [UDisks upstream repository] and get it from there.

-At the setup phase, you must define the `udisks_dbus_interface` Meson option: this is the UDisks D-Bus interface description file that the project will retrieve in the setup process, installing it in `dbus/`.
+At the setup phase, you must define the `udisks_dbus_interface` Meson option: this is the absolute path to the UDisks D-Bus interface description file that the project will retrieve in the setup process, installing it in `dbus/`.

 > [!WARNING]
 > It will always overwrite any existing D-Bus interface description file: